0

 Titre : E-cigarette-induced lung disease : from acute to chronic Type de document : document électronique Auteurs : Florian Poschenrieder, Auteur ; Michael Rotter, Auteur ; Andreas Gschwendtner, Auteur Editeur : Lancet Année de publication : 2020 Collection : The Lancet num.
 396 Importance : p.564 Présentation : ill.
 Langues : Anglais (eng) Catégories : [DIVERS] anatomie:corps humain:appareil respiratoire:poumon

-[TABAC] tabagisme:pathologie:pathologie respiratoire
+[NICO] tabagisme:pathologie:pathologie respiratoire

-[TABAC] tabagisme:risqueIndex. décimale : TA 3.2.2.4 Pathologies respiratoires (sauf 3.2.2.1, 3.2.2.2, 3.2.2.3) Résumé : Case report Permalink : https://biblio.fares.be/opac_css/index.php?lvl=notice_display&id=9771 Aucun avis, veuillez vous identifier pour ajouter le vôtre !
+[NICO] tabagisme:risqueIndex. décimale : TA 3.2.2.4 Pathologies respiratoires (sauf 3.2.2.1, 3.2.2.2, 3.2.2.3) Résumé : Case report Permalink : https://biblio.fares.be/opac_css/index.php?lvl=notice_display&id=9771 Aucun avis, veuillez vous identifier pour ajouter le vôtre !

-[TABAC] sevrage tabagiqueIndex. décimale : TA 6.2.3.2 Autres produits En ligne : https://doi.org/10.1016/s2213-2600(15)00521-4 Format de la ressource électronique : HTML, PDF Permalink : https://biblio.fares.be/opac_css/index.php?lvl=notice_display&id=9428 Aucun avis, veuillez vous identifier pour ajouter le vôtre !
+[NICO] sevrage tabagiqueIndex. décimale : TA 6.2.3.2 Autres produits En ligne : https://doi.org/10.1016/s2213-2600(15)00521-4 Format de la ressource électronique : HTML, PDF Permalink : https://biblio.fares.be/opac_css/index.php?lvl=notice_display&id=9428 Aucun avis, veuillez vous identifier pour ajouter le vôtre !

-[TABAC] tabagisme:effet du tabac:toxicitéIndex. décimale : TA 1.1.1 Cigarettes (« normales », électroniques, aromatisées,…) Résumé : Critique de l'examen du Public Health England sur les cigarettes électroniques En ligne : https://doi.org/10.1016/S0140-6736(15)00253-6 Format de la ressource électronique : Page de l'éditeur Permalink : https://biblio.fares.be/opac_css/index.php?lvl=notice_display&id=9569 Aucun avis, veuillez vous identifier pour ajouter le vôtre !
+[NICO] tabagisme:effet du tabac:toxicitéIndex. décimale : TA 1.1.1 Cigarettes (« normales », électroniques, aromatisées,…) Résumé : Critique de l'examen du Public Health England sur les cigarettes électroniques En ligne : https://doi.org/10.1016/S0140-6736(15)00253-6 Format de la ressource électronique : Page de l'éditeur Permalink : https://biblio.fares.be/opac_css/index.php?lvl=notice_display&id=9569 Aucun avis, veuillez vous identifier pour ajouter le vôtre !

 Effect of potentially modifiable risk factors associated with myocardial infarction in 52 countries (the INTERHEART study) / Salim Yusuf (2004)

 Titre : Effect of potentially modifiable risk factors associated with myocardial infarction in 52 countries (the INTERHEART study) : case-control study Type de document : document électronique Auteurs : Salim Yusuf, Auteur ; Steven Hawken, Auteur ; Stephanie Ounpuu, Auteur Editeur : Lancet Année de publication : 2004 Collection : The Lancet num.
 364 Importance : 16 p.
 Présentation : tab.,graph.
-Langues : Anglais (eng) Catégories : [TABAC] étude:épidémiologie
+Langues : Anglais (eng) Catégories : [NICO] étude:épidémiologie

-[TABAC] tabagisme:risque:risque cardiovasculaireIndex. décimale : TA 3.2.2.5 Pathologies cardiovasculaires Résumé : Background Although more than 80% of the global burden of cardiovascular disease occurs in low-income and middle-income countries, knowledge of the importance of risk factors is largely derived from developed countries.
+[NICO] tabagisme:risque:risque cardiovasculaireIndex. décimale : TA 3.2.2.5 Pathologies cardiovasculaires Résumé : Background Although more than 80% of the global burden of cardiovascular disease occurs in low-income and middle-income countries, knowledge of the importance of risk factors is largely derived from developed countries.
 Therefore, the effect of such factors on risk of coronary heart disease in most regions of the world is unknown.
 Methods We established a standardised case-control study of acute myocardial infarction in 52 countries, representing every inhabited continent.
 15 152 cases and 14 820 controls were enrolled.
 The relation of smoking, history of hypertension or diabetes, waist/hip ratio, dietary patterns, physical activity, consumption of alcohol, blood apolipoproteins (Apo), and psychosocial factors to myocardial infarction are reported here.
 Odds ratios and their 99% CIs for the association of risk factors to myocardial infarction and their population attributable risks (PAR) were calculated.
 Findings Smoking (odds ratio 2·87 for current vs never, PAR 35·7% for current and former vs never), raised ApoB/ApoA1 ratio (3·25 for top vs lowest quintile, PAR 49·2% for top four quintiles vs lowest quintile), history of hypertension (1·91, PAR 17·9%), diabetes (2·37, PAR 9·9%), abdominal obesity (1·12 for top vs lowest tertile and 1·62 for middle vs lowest tertile, PAR 20·1% for top two tertiles vs lowest tertile), psychosocial factors (2·67, PAR 32·5%), daily consumption of fruits and vegetables (0·70, PAR 13·7% for lack of daily consumption), regular alcohol consumption (0·91, PAR 6·7%), and regular physical activity (0·86, PAR 12·2%), were all significantly related to acute myocardial infarction (p<0·0001 for all risk factors and p=0·03 for alcohol).
 These associations were noted in men and women, old and young, and in all regions of the world.
 Collectively, these nine risk factors accounted for 90% of the PAR in men and 94% in women.
 Interpretation Abnormal lipids, smoking, hypertension, diabetes, abdominal obesity, psychosocial factors, consumption of fruits, vegetables, and alcohol, and regular physical activity account for most of the risk of myocardial infarction worldwide in both sexes and at all ages in all regions.
 This finding suggests that approaches to prevention can be based on similar principles worldwide and have the potential to prevent most premature cases of myocardial infarction En ligne : https://doi.org/10.1016/s0140-6736(04)17018-9 Format de la ressource électronique : Page de l'éditeur Permalink : https://biblio.fares.be/opac_css/index.php?lvl=notice_display&id=9555 Aucun avis, veuillez vous identifier pour ajouter le vôtre !

 Titre : Effect of viewing smoking in movies on adolescent smoking initiation : a cohort study Type de document : document électronique Auteurs : Madeline A. Dalton, Auteur ; James Sargent, Auteur ; Michael L. Beach, Auteur Editeur : Lancet Année de publication : 2003 Collection : The Lancet num.
 362 Importance : p.281-285 Présentation : tab.
-Langues : Anglais (eng) Catégories : [TABAC] étude
+Langues : Anglais (eng) Catégories : [NICO] étude

-[TABAC] tabagisme:aspect culturel:cinéma
+[NICO] tabagisme:aspect culturel:cinéma

 Exposure to smoking in movies has been linked with adolescent smoking initiation in cross-sectional studies.
 We undertook a prospective study to ascertain whether exposure to smoking in movies predicts smoking initiation.